Skip to main content

 path: target/evaluation-results/

-Set realistic thresholds - Don't expect 100% pass rates right away.
-Start with something achievable (like 80%) and gradually increase it.
+• Set realistic thresholds.
+Don't expect 100% right away.
+Start at something you can hit (say 80%) and raise it over time.

-Cache responses when possible - If you're testing the same examples repeatedly, consider caching LLM responses to save on API costs.
+• Cache responses where you can.
+If you test the same examples often, cache LLM responses to save on API cost.

-Fail early - Put your most critical evaluators first so you catch obvious problems quickly.
+• Fail early.
+Put your most important evaluators first so obvious problems surface fast.

-Save detailed results - Upload experiment results as build artifacts so you can review failures later.
+• Save detailed results.
+Upload results as build artifacts so you can review failures later.

 import dev.dokimos.langchain4j.LangChain4jSupport;